robjk/robjk.github.io/about/index.md

 ![oops]({{site.baseurl}}/assets/oops.png)
 ---
-My name is Rob, I cajole computers into doing things
-On occasion they've been know to be useful things
+My name is Rob, I cajole computers into doing things, on occasion they've been known to be useful things

 This site collates various links/topics of relevance to me - easily accessible non-proprietary external storage